neoman513-cloud/The-King-Step/README.md

 <img width="800" height="640" alt="image" src="https://github.com/user-attachments/assets/0741e3d2-5d29-4d69-ab45-1fc4e397c76e" />

-1) there are 1 million threads each starts at random place of the specified range
+1) there are 65536 threads each starts at random place of the specified range
 2) the last parameter specified THE SIZE OF THE STEP - its a 64 bit int, so try not to exceed it
 3) each thread will walk with that specified step from his own starting point
 4) when one of the threads reaches the maximum it will wrap around to minimum again